django-tastypie/django-tastypie/docs/cookbook.rst

             return bundle

-Pre-Request Alterations To The Queryset
+Per-Request Alterations To The Queryset
 ---------------------------------------

 A common pattern is needing to limit a queryset by something that changes